kkzzbb/python-migration-assistant/docs/setup.md

 - `git` (the ingestion pipeline clones docs directly from GitHub)
 - Docker + Docker Compose, if you'd rather not install anything locally
 - An OpenAI API key
-- (Optional) A GitHub personal access token, to avoid the GitHub API's low unauthenticated rate limit when fetching release notes (part of building the dataset)
+- (Optional) A GitHub personal access token.
+Currently, the project only fetches 3 libraries, which is well below GitHub's anonymous rate limit (60 requests/hour).
+This is kept as a future-proofing option for when the project scales to fetch data for 60+ libraries.

 ## Environment Variables